nextgraph-org/nextgraph-rs/DEV-ALLELO.md

 Once you are logged in with NextGraph and you see the Allelo login screen again, click on the logo of Allelo to go to the homepage.

-You can then access the data of the wallet with the NextGraph, like you sued to do with the previous setup.
+You can then access the data of the wallet with the NextGraph, like you used to do with the previous setup.